The Annual Women’s Wellness Exam

 III.
 Evaluation of Fitness, Height, and Weight

 This includes calculating your BMI (Body Mass Index) and evaluating diet and exercise Lack of weight-bearing exercise and proper diet along with low Vitamin D can significantly increase the risk of hip fractures.
 Ordering the appropriate tests can minimize this risk.
 Did you know that an elderly person who fractures her hip has a 50% chance of not surviving?
 Proper monitoring of bone health can often prevent the first fracture!

 IV.
 Cancer Screening and Prevention

-Did you know that based on certain risk factors, ethnic background, and family history some women’s risk maybe as high as 70-80%.
-Proper screening can identify women at risk, before the cancer develops so specific risk reducing steps may be taken.
+Did you know that based on certain risk factors, ethnic background, and family history some women’s risk may be as high as 70-80%?
+Proper screening can identify women at risk before cancer develops so specific risk-reducing steps may be taken.
 The risk of ovarian cancer increase in women with age.
 This cancer grows silently, with vague, nonspecific symptoms and is difficult to diagnose at the earliest stages required for survival.
 The annual exam is extremely important in checking for cancer of the ovaries, and should include a thorough screening for symptoms, along with a complete pelvic and rectal exam.
 If we do not think of ovarian cancer, we will never make a difference in early diagnosis.

 V. Heart Disease